For Callers

 get_agent_card

-Get the full agent card for a specific agent — inputs, outputs, skills, task kinds, pricing.
+Get the full agent card for a specific agent — inputs, outputs, tags, task kinds, pricing.

 ParameterTypeRequiredDescription